-UNDP and its partners will ensure the stakeholder analysis and engagement plan are effectively and sufficiently implemented in the project cycles.
+UNDP and its partners have ensured the stakeholder analysis and engagement plan are effectively and sufficiently implemented in the project cycles.

-12. UNDP Stakeholder Engagement Components:
+11. UNDP Stakeholder Engagement Components:

 - A. Stakeholder Engagement Analysis: requires involving and full participation of key stakeholder groups and communities from the project planning till the monitoring and evaluation phases.
 The identification of stakeholders and early consultations with primary target groups help to identify the various stakeholder representatives for the community committees in future.
-Also, this process covers consultation with all stakeholder groups interests and needs with consideration to the gender, ethnicity, and direct and indirect affected groups by the project or intervention. - B. Stakeholder Engagement Plan: is dependent upon the findings of the stakeholder engagement analysis and consultations during the need assessment and planning phase which it will be carried out at target groups' location at the need assessment, aligned to the human rights-based and inclusive approaches, social-related issues, disability, age, ethnicity.
-The Stakeholder engagement methodology and plan and approaches should be sensitive and adaptable to the different target groups or local communities involve in the project, to ensure their active participation and consultations.
+Also, this process covers consultation with all stakeholder groups interests and needs with consideration to the gender, ethnicity, and direct and indirect affected groups by the project or intervention. - B. Stakeholder Engagement Plan: is dependent upon the findings of the stakeholder engagement analysis and consultations during the need assessment and planning phase which was already done for some locations and will be carried out at target groups' location at the need assessment for the remaining areas, aligned to the human rights-based and inclusive approaches, social-related issues, disability, age, ethnicity.
+The Stakeholder engagement methodology and plan and approaches is sensitive and adaptable to the different target groups or local communities involve in the project, to ensure their active participation and consultations.
 Besides gender related issues should be mainstreamed and centralized such as Gender, youth, elderly, marginalized/ IDPs/migrant groups, and people with disability.

-Different project components and implementation activities, potential risks and monitoring issues should be discussed transparently and involve the participation of identified stakeholder groups.
-The community committee should be elected with consideration to diversity inclusion of men, women, children, and marginalized groups.
+Different project components and implementation activities, potential risks and monitoring issues are discussed transparently and involved the participation of identified stakeholder groups.
+The community committee are elected with consideration to diversity inclusion of men, women, children, and marginalized groups.

 C. Stakeholder Grievance Mechanism (GM): UNDP is committed to strong stakeholder engagement and accountable to stakeholder Response Mechanism (GM) that supports the project-affected people and UNDP's partners and others to collaboratively address grievance, risks complaints and disagreements related to social, environmental and OHS impacts and standards.
 UNDP with its partners adhere to follow-up and respond immediately to any complaints within an agreed time between 15-30 days by SMEPS and PWP.
-The project partners (UNDP, SMEPS, PWP, TPM) will discuss a common Management Information System (MIS) that allow to analysis and improve the grievance, complaints, accidents, and reporting mechanisms, with high confidentiality and anonymity considerations.
-The project partners have designated staff with expertise in safeguard, gender, GBV and confidentiality, in additional to the Third Monitor Party (TMP) conducts its quarterly report from the local communities.
+The project partners have designated staff with expertise in safeguard, gender, GBV and confidentiality, in additional to the Third Monitor Party (TMP) who conducts its quarterly report from the local communities.